Request an Amicus Brief

 NCVLI does not provide legal advice.

 Nothing stated or submitted via this website is privileged.
 Do not provide any confidential or private information to NCVLI at any time.
-Please be aware that NCVLI may be required by law in some instances to report possible abuse committed against vulnerable populations, including children and the elderly, which may require disclosure of information you provide to NCVLI in this form.
+Please be aware that NCVLI may be required by law in some instances to report possible abuse committed against vulnerable populations, including children and older adults, which may require disclosure of information you provide to NCVLI in this form.

-Answering the questions in the form does not create an attorney-client relationship between you and NCVLI.
+Answering the questions in the form below does not create an attorney-client relationship between you and NCVLI.
 The information you provide is collected solely for the purpose of facilitating a response to your request.
-NCVLI will not distribute the information provided to other entities without your express consent or unless required by law.
+NCVLI will not distribute any personally identifiable information that you provide to other entities without your express consent.
+NCVLI may, at times, share de-identified information for purposes of reporting about our work and aggregate data for purposes of analysis.

-Due to the high volume of requests that we receive, priority is given to requests for cases involving rights enforcement in criminal cases that will set precedent for other crime victims.
-In addition, we give priority to cases identified by members of NCVLI’s membership alliance – the National Alliance of Victims’ Rights Attorneys and Advocates (NAVRA).
-If you are not yet a member learn more here: www.navra.org.
+Due to the high volume of requests that NCVLI receives, priority is given to requests involving rights enforcement in criminal cases that will set precedent for other crime victims.
+In addition, NCVLI prioritizes cases identified by members of the National Alliance of Victims’ Rights Attorneys & Advocates (NAVRA), NCVLI’s membership alliance.

 Your request will be acknowledged and then reviewed for determination of whether we can participate.
-You will be notified regarding that assessment within three (3) weeks.
+You will be notified regarding that determination within three (3) weeks of this acknowledgement.

 By answering the questions in the form below, you are acknowledging that you have read and accept the disclaimer.